Privacy Policy

 Upon account termination or request:

-• Active data deleted within 30 days
+• Active data is deleted within 30 days

 • Backups purged within 90 days